antwanvdm/php-oop-music-collection/README.md

 - [x] ~~Make controller actions return something (View or JSON)~~
 - [x] ~~Implement the hasMany & manyToMany relations in a reusable way for future cases~~
 - [x] ~~Fix some stuff in the Template, Router & Controller (see TODO in code)~~
+- [x] ~~Improve total queries executed per page with eager loading for ALL relations~~
+- [ ] Check if the Validation class logic can be improved to not be dependent on models, but on input (Request) only
 - [ ] Create something like flash messages for the session
 - [ ] Implement a basic migrations system to create tables
 - [ ] Add some kind of event dispatching system (maybe to easily add 'global' variables